onap/oom/docs/OOM User Guide/oom_user_guide.rst

    to use
    `Rancher <http://rancher.com/docs/rancher/v1.6/en/quick-start-guide/>`__
-   along with `Helm <https://github.com/kubernetes/helm/releases>`__ to associate hosts with a kubernetes cluster.
+   along with `Helm <https://github.com/kubernetes/helm/releases>`__ to associate hosts with a Kubernetes cluster.

 Pods
 ~~~~

 A group of containers with shared storage and networking can be grouped
-together into a kubernetes pod.
+together into a Kubernetes pod.
 All of the containers within a pod are
 co-located and co-scheduled so they operate as a single unit.
 Within
-ONAP Amsterdam release, pods are mapped one-to-one to docker containers
+ONAP Amsterdam release, pods are mapped one-to-one to Docker containers
 although this may change in the future.
 As explained in the Services
 section below the use of Pods within each ONAP component is abstracted
 from other ONAP components.